Example of VSTO add-in / plugin for Office Word,

 Step 4.
 Adding a new command bar

-To add a command bar to your add-in, use the Add CommandBar command that adds an ADXCommandBar component to the COM Add-in Module (see Command bars).
+To add a command bar to your add-in, use the Add CommandBar command that adds an ADXCommandBar component to the Add-in Module.

 Command bar component

 Select the command bar component and, in the Properties window, specify the command bar name using the CommandBarName property.
-In addition, you select its position in the Position property.
+In addition, you choose its position in the Position property.
+(See also Command bars).

 Specify the button's Caption property, set the Style property (default value = adxMsoButtonCaption), and close the collection editor.
-To handle the Click event of the button, select the added button in the topmost combo of the Properties window and add the Click event handler: The code of the event handler follows below (it's empty as you can see):
+To handle the Click event of the button, select the added button in the topmost combo of the Properties window and add the Click event handler.

 Step 6.
 Accessing host application objects

-The Add-in module provides the HostApplication property that returns the Application object (of the Object type) of the host application the add-in is currently running in.
-For your convenience, the Add-in Express Project wizard adds host-related properties to the Add-in module.
+The Add-in Module provides the HostApplication property that returns the Application object (of the Object type) of the host application the add-in is currently running in.
+For your convenience, the Add-in Express Project Wizard adds host-related properties to the Add-in module.
 You use these properties to access host application objects.
-For instance, this sample add-in includes the following properties in the Add-in module:
+For instance, this sample add-in has the ExcelApp property in the Add-in Module:

 Public ReadOnly Property ExcelApp() As Excel._Application